menpo/menpo.github.io/menpofit/aam.md

 Specifically:

 **HolisticAAM**
-The `HolisticAAM` uses a holistic appearance representation obtained by warping the texture into the `reference_shape` with a non-linear warp function $$\mathcal{W}(\mathbf{p})$$.
+The `HolisticAAM` uses a holistic appearance representation obtained by warping the texture into the reference frame with a non-linear warp function $$\mathcal{W}(\mathbf{p})$$.
 Two such warp functions are currently supported:
 Piecewise Affine Warp and Thin Plate Spline.
+The reference frame is the mask of the mean shape's convex hull.
 Let's create a `HolisticAAM` using Dense SIFT features:
 ```python
 from menpofit.aam import HolisticAAM